What is SSL/TLS Decryption?

 - Decrypt traffic based on rules specified in policies.
 Exceptions can be configured to allow or block specific data traffic or applications.

-- Offload SSL Decryption to Improve the Performance of the Monitoring Tool and the overall system.
+- Offload SSL/TLS Decryption to Improve the Performance of the Monitoring Tool and the overall system.

-- Enabling SSL decryption and encryption leads to dramatic decrease in performance
+- Enabling TLS decryption and encryption leads to dramatic decrease in performance

 - Blocks malware attacks and provides better security against SSL Sniffing